Innocent Blood (film): Production

-The film began as a script by Mick and Richard Christian Matheson called Red Sleep.
-John Landis had a deal at Warner Bros. to make it.
-He wrote it with Harry Shearer and "it was pretty wild," said Landis.
-"The premise was basically that Las Vegas is a city that is run by vampires."
-They turned it into the studio, who did not like it.
-Then they offered another vampire script, Innocent Blood by Michael Wolk.
+John Landis had a deal with Warner Bros. to direct a film based on a script by Mick and Richard Christian Matheson called Red Sleep.
+Landis re-wrote the script with Harry Shearer, saying "it was pretty wild.
+The premise was basically that Las Vegas is a city that is run by vampires."
+The studio did not like the idea, and instead offered him another vampire script, Innocent Blood by Michael Wolk.
 Landis said "I really liked it.
 I was given tremendous freedom by the studio to make it, although it was rather low budget.
 It was very risky, which I think perhaps contributed to the fact that it didn’t do well."

 Landis cast Anne Parillaud off the back of La Femme Nikita "because Marie had to be beautiful and sexy and very sympathetic.
 Anne had been a ballerina, so she had this amazing physicality."
 Landis said preview audiences had trouble understanding her French accent but he refused to dub her.
 Landis said he described the film as "a Hammer film as if it was directed by Scorsese".

-The film was shot in Pittsburgh, beginning on January 13, 1992; Landis originally intended to set the film in New York and shoot most of it in Philadelphia for New York but when he saw Pittsburgh, he decided to film there.
-Filming wrapped on April 7, 1992.
-Landis previewed the film, then made about 15–20 minutes of cuts based on the preview and handed in the cut.
-The MPAA wanted to give the film an NC-17 rating so two more minutes were cut out to get an R.
+The film was shot in Pittsburgh, beginning on January 13, 1992; Landis originally intended to film in Philadelphia and set it in New York, but decided on Pittsburgh upon visiting there.
+The "Little Italy" of Pittsburgh, a portion of the Bloomfield neighborhood, clustered around Liberty Avenue, can be seen in many of the film's outdoor urban scenes.
+Filming wrapped in April 1992.
+In post-production, Landis made about 15 to 20 minutes of cuts to the film.
+The MPAA wanted to give the film an NC-17 rating, so Landis cut out two minutes of sexual and violent content to secure an R.